storidient/KoCoNovel/README.md

 - **[Reader/Omniscient]** From the perspective of the omniscient author or the readers
 - **[Separate/Overlapped]** How multiple entities are treated either as separate entities (e.g., [‘We’], [‘I’], [‘You’]) or as overlapped entities (e.g., [‘We’, ‘I’], [‘We’, ‘You’])

-In the data folder, there are three folders:

-* text.txt: The text of the novel